aragon/whitepaper/README.md

 ### Dispute Creation

-If a minority stakeholder feels that a submitted proposal has violated the proposal agreement terms they can choose to raise a dispute.
-When they raise a dispute they will need to deposit an equivalent amount of collateral, along with initial *dispute fees* determined by the Aragon Court.
+If a minority stakeholder feels that a submitted proposal has violated the proposal agreement terms then they can choose to raise a dispute.
+When they raise a dispute they will need to deposit an equivalent amount of collateral, along with initial *dispute fees* as determined by the Aragon Court.
 They can also provide *evidence* to support their position.
 The vote will be immediately paused until the dispute is resolved.

-If the original proposer feels that the dispute is valid they can opt to do nothing and the dispute will be automatically ruled in favor of the disputer.
-The proposers collateral will be transferred to the disputer and the vote will be canceled.
+If the original proposer feels that the dispute is valid then they can opt to do nothing and the dispute will be automatically ruled in favor of the disputer.
+The proposer's collateral will be transferred to the disputer and the vote will be canceled.
 If the original proposer believes they will win the dispute then they must also deposit *dispute fees* and provide evidence to support their position.

 Once both parties have submitted evidence and dispute fees, the case is scheduled to be reviewed.